Yangon, Bagan, Mandalay, Inle Lake

 This will be a trip for photographers who want to capture once in a lifetime images.
 My guide is one of the best guides in Burma and has guided many of the top photographers in the world.
 He is not only knowledgable about every aspect of Burma but also highly respected and will go out of his way to please each and every one of us.

-I have been working with him for the past year, monitoring the country and it is finally getting back to normal & this is going to be a great time to visit this stunning land in SE Asia.
+I have been working with him for the past year, monitoring the country and it is finally getting back to normal in many ways & this should hopefully be a great time to visit this stunning land in SE Asia.

 We will be going to many unique locations for photography in all four of the cities that we will be visiting, often looking for monks, local villagers & children for our photos.